St. Paul Park union approves Marathon's contract, ending work stoppage

 The revised agreement does not address all of the union’s concerns, and the Teamsters will continue to advocate for refinery safety through its grievance process and legislatively through policy change, according to business manager Scott Kroona.

+“The ratified contract focuses on safety, the continuous improvement of our refinery, fair wage increases for our employees, and contracts out only one, non-safety sensitive job,” a Marathon spokesperson said.

-Union workers repeatedly argued Marathon’s proposals jeopardized safety, and various members accused Marathon of fostering an unsafe work environment at the refinery, which Marathon denied.
+Union workers repeatedly argued that Marathon’s proposals jeopardized safety, and various members accused the company of fostering an unsafe work environment at the refinery, which Marathon denied.

-The Teamsters and Minnesota building trades pushed for a bill requiring state refinery workers to undergo training similar to a union apprenticeship, but legislators stripped out that provision from a state jobs bill last month.
+The Teamsters and Minnesota building trades pushed for a bill requiring state refinery workers to undergo training similar to a union apprenticeship.
+Legislators stripped out that provision from a state jobs bill last month.

 Our Standards: The Thomson Reuters Trust Principles.